ScriptGadget/Gather/README.md

   creates all routes and Pumper accounts.
 Discussion of Analyze is beyond the scope of this document.

 Both Gather and Store are written in JavaScript.
-Analyze is writtin in C#.
+Analyze is writen in in C#.

 Gather is a
 [React Native](https://facebook.github.io/react-native/)application,